Find a local pick your own farm here!

 Henry County

-• Healing Acres / Helen DuBose Farm - Blueberries
+• Healing Acres / Helen DuBose Farm - 2025 permanently closed, Blueberries

-• Little Hope Farm - blackberries, blueberries, corn, tomatoes, beans starting mid-June
+• Little Hope Farm - 2025 assumed permanently closed, blackberries, blueberries, corn, tomatoes, beans starting mid-June

 325 Singley Drive, Locust Grove, GA.
 Phone: 770-957-3786.
-Open: dawn-dusk daily; call for availability.
+Open: UPDATE for 2025: Call before you go, Does anyone have current information?
+If so, please write me; last reported hours were dawn-dusk daily; call for availability.
 Picking containers provided; bring your own take-home containers.
 CALL BEFORE GOING!
 Offers the old-fashioned Homestead high-acid tomato, Roma and other pole types; Blue Lake snap beans; Silver Queen, Pioneer field corn.
 2009 prices: $6/gallon for blackberries and blueberries.
 (UPDATED: June 27, 2009, by phone)

 • Narrow Way Farm - blueberries, picnic area